wallarug/capstone2020/templates/minutes/README.md

 # Meetings

 This page contains a list of all meetings conducted throughout the project.

+`suggestion:  name each of the minutes the date of the meeting and what type of meeting it was.
+E.g. 2020-09-04 Client.md`

 ## Client Meetings